Adityasj153/GitHub-practice/README.md

 # GitHub-practice
-This repository is to practice and Git &amp; GitHub
+This repository is to practice and Git &amp; GitHub.